Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 Where gates stand forever shut, until the world is mended.

-Tom and Frodo take the three lifeless hobbits out into the sunshine.
+- Tom and Frodo take the three reviving hobbits out into the sunshine.

 Wake now my merry lads!
 Wake and hear me calling.